Combat effectiveness: Modern tactics

 During World War I, British tactics consisted of concise objectives, large quantities of artillery and tools which involved the introduction of gas, trench mortars and wireless signals for communication.
 In the 9th (Scottish) Division during the Battle of Loos, there were four battalions that were separated into three sections, one in front of the other, and each battalion had another behind it in the same formation.
 The standard layout of the lines consisted of at least six men and the formation was adopted in most battles of the war such as the Battle of the Somme.
 Trench raiding was developed in World War I where surprise attacks were made on the enemy, usually at night for the purposes of stealth.
 Soldiers were equipped for light and stealthy manoeuvre through the trenches and were commonly equipped with bayonets, trench knives, homemade clubs and brass knuckles.
 The main intention of the raids was to eliminate enemies as silently as possible until the enemy trench was secured.

 Stephen Biddle argues that states that master and use the "modern system" of force employment have greater battlefield performance.
 The modern system of force employment entails interrelated techniques at the tactical level (cover and concealment, dispersion and small-unit independent maneuvers, suppression, and integration of weapon types), and at the operational level (depth, reserves and differential concentration).
 Biddle rejects that merely possessing superior military capabilities confers a battlefield advantage, arguing that combat effectiveness is in large part due to non-material variables, such as the tactics deployed.

+Research has found that barrier troops can prevent some soldiers from fleeing the battlefield, but comes with substantial adverse effects (such as higher casualties and reduced initiative) that make it bad for combat effectiveness on the whole.
+According to Jason Lyall, barrier troops are more likely to be used by the militaries of states that discriminate against the ethnic groups that comprise the state's military.